 Start With Some Easy Poses

-We wouldn’t necessarily recommend that yoga beginners jump right into acro yoga poses for three people, but there are some positions that are much easier to achieve than others.
+We wouldn’t necessarily recommend that yoga beginners jump right into doing acro yoga poses, or attempting a hardcore three person yoga challenge.
+Instead, start simple, with some positions that are much easier to achieve.

 These poses don’t require complicated acrobatics, so they’re a good way to ease into things.
 You may want to have one person serve as the leader of sorts, to guide the session and make suggestions.

 You can start with all three of you sitting together in a lotus position circle.
 Focus on getting into a relaxed mindset.
 In acro yoga, you can’t just become one with your own body; you’ll have to be in tune with the bodies of your partners as well.
 So this is a good time to focus on being close to your partners and connecting with them in your space.

 Next, you can perform a number of standing poses together.
 Lord of the Dance Pose (Natarajasana) is a good one to start with.
 This can be a tough pose for a solo yogi, but with a group of three, you can use each other for balance.
 Get used to the feeling of working in harmony with your partners to stay in position.

 The trust and comfort that comes from basic poses like this can be invaluable as you advance to more ambitious positions.
 You could do the same with Warrior III or Standing Splits, using your partners for resistance and balance.

 Next, the easiest way to transition to 3 person yoga poses is to start with 2 person poses where the third yogi serves as a spotter to help the others achieve balance and establish good form.
 The photo below is a good example.
 Start with basic two-person poses like this before working up to the more intricate three-person poses.